Discover how we can transform your organisation

 A further benefit of working with a mentoring platform is having an expert team to support you with strategy, program promotion, and feedback.
-With tens of thousands of matches made, here at Guider, we have in-depth knowledge of how to run successful mentoring programs worldwide.
+With hundreds of thousands of matches made, here at Guider, we have in-depth knowledge of how to run successful mentoring programmes worldwide.

 Naturally, we’ll be taking Guider as an example for this article, so here’s a step by step guide to how mentoring software works:

 To speed up the recruitment of mentors and mentees, all they need to do is follow a link to Guider from a custom web page built for your organisation.
-This page can be used as the main source of information for people to sign up, including benefits, quotes from colleagues, and the vision for the program.
+This page can be used as the main source of information for people to sign up, including benefits, quotes from colleagues, and the vision for the programme.

 From here they can easily become a mentor or a mentee with the click of a button.